-The Value Of Joining i2Coalition as Told by Members
+The Value Of Joining i2Coalition as Shared by Members

 The i2Coalition (Internet Infrastructure Coalition) ensures that those who build the infrastructure of the Internet have a voice in public policy.
 We are the leading voice for web hosting companies, data centers, domain registrars and registries, cloud infrastructure providers, managed services providers, and related tech.
 We protect innovation and the continued growth of the Internet’s infrastructure which is essential to the global economy.

 Our mission is to keep the Internet open as an engine for growth and innovation.
 We work with Internet infrastructure providers to advocate for sensible policies, design and reinforce best practices, help create industry standards, and build awareness of how the Internet works.